 Table 2-2 summarizes the Nastran enforced motion datablocks that Vibrata supports.
+Table 2-3 contains a summary of the supported element types along with any noteworthy details of their translation.

 Table 2-2.
 Supported NX/Simcenter Nastran enforced motion datablocks.